Introduction

 Support

-Use your Bead partner contact for credentials, environment questions, and certification.
+Use your Bead partner contact for:

-When opening support requests, include relevant identifiers such as
+When opening support requests, include relevant identifiers such as:

 Last updated